openwpm/OpenWPM/README.md

     running headless crawls you can remove the following options:
     `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`.

+Alternatively, it is possible to run jobs as the user _openwpm_ in the container too, but this might cause problems with none headless browers.
+It is therefore only recommended for headless crawls.

 Instruction on how to run Docker GUI applications in Mac OSX are available [here](https://stackoverflow.com/questions/37523980/running-gui-apps-on-docker-container-with-a-macbookpro-host).
 Given properly installed prerequisites (including a reboot), the helper script